 While we do not model Magnetometer bias in our current simulations, it is a significant factor in real-world robotics (often called Hard-Iron Distortion).
 In professional applications, it is handled in one of two ways:

+Because the bias drifts due to thermal and mechanical changes, a one-time startup calibration is insufficient; the filter must adapt to the bias as it evolves.
 A standard 5-state EKF is "blind" to these systematic offsets.
 It treats every $0.1 \, \text{m/s}^2$ or $0.01 \, \text{rad/s}$ as a real physical force or rotation.
 Because it lacks internal states to "label" a signal as a bias, it has no choice but to corrupt the velocity and position estimates to satisfy the incoming data.
 This leads to the quadratic divergence and curved-path errors we observe in biased systems.

 def apply_sensor_biases(u_noisy, acc_bias, omega_bias):